Chosen (Buffy the Vampire Slayer): Plot

 Just then, Spike's amulet consumes him in blue light and blasts a hole upward into the sky.
-The sunlight is channeled through his soul to the amulet and in powerful rays that begin dusting the ubervamps.
+The sunlight is channeled through his soul to the amulet and in powerful rays that begin dusting the Ubervamps.
 The ground begins to shake and rocks tumble.
 The few surviving Slayers start to flee.
 Buffy tells Spike to do so as well, but he insists on finishing it.
 They share a quiet moment as the world crumbles around them.
 With tears in her eyes, Buffy tells Spike she loves him (as predicted by Cassie months earlier); Spike dismisses her declaration but thanks her for it.
 He orders her to leave as he has to stay and finish the job.
-As Buffy flees, Spike burns to dust as the Hellmouth collapses.
+While Buffy flees, Spike laughs in triumph and burns to dust as the Hellmouth collapses.

 On the way out of the school, Xander yells for Anya, whose body lies nearby unseen as Dawn pulls him out.
 The survivors board a school bus and flee.
 Buffy runs across rooftops to catch up, and leaps onto the top of the bus.
 The entire town of Sunnydale collapses into the Hellmouth cavern, leaving a large crater.
-As the ground stops shaking, Andrew comforts Xander by telling him that Anya died saving his life.
+With the bus having stopped nearby, Andrew comforts Xander by telling him that Anya died saving his life.
 While a few of the new Slayers tend to the wounded, the other survivors look back at the crater's rim.
 As Willow and Dawn ponder what to do next, Buffy slowly begins to smile, knowing that she is no longer alone in the world and that the burden of being the one chosen Slayer is no longer on her shoulders.